 A NEFE survey found that 2 in 5 Americans who have combined their finances admitted to financial infidelity in their relationships.
 Many others admitted to lying to their spouses about money, and another 42 percent of these adults said they’d been deceived.

 Of the couples whom experienced financial infidelity, 75 percent said it affected current or past relationships in some way:

-If you have been financially unfaithful, come clean.
+If you have lied about money or have been financially unfaithful, come clean.
 Even if you feel guilty, have rationalized the spending, or fear your spouse’s reaction, take the time to work through your financial infidelity together and start anew.

 Proactive Pointers to Start the Conversation

 Disclose the details.
 Use the upcoming tax season to engage in full financial disclosure with your spouse or significant other to get a better grasp of your shared finances and money and to recommit financially to each other.

 Review your financials.
 Whether it’s the first time, or a review, explore all aspects of your finances including:

 - Your individual philosophies on money and spending